jewettaij/visfd/doc/doc_filter_mrc.md

 ### -surface-tv-angle-exponent n
 The "**-surface-tv-angle-exponent**" parameter (*n*) controls the penalty applied to membrane-like regions which are pointing in incompatible directions.
-It is 4 be default.
+It is 4 by default.

 ### -surface-threshold threshold